kwhitley/itty-durable/README.md

 ## TLDR; [Cloudflare Durable Objects](https://blog.cloudflare.com/introducing-workers-durable-objects/) + [Itty Router](https://www.npmjs.com/package/itty-router) = [much shorter code](#example)

+## Features
+- Removes nearly all boilerplate from Durable Objects
+- Run instance methods directly on stub (will asynchronously call the same on Durable Object)
+- Optional persistance (on change)
+- Optional created/modified timestamps

+## Intro
 This takes the extreme stateful power of [Cloudflare Durable Objects](https://blog.cloudflare.com/introducing-workers-durable-objects/) (now in open beta), but drastically cuts down on the boilerplate to use them by pairing it with the flexibility of [Itty Router](https://www.npmjs.com/package/itty-router).
 Currently, the only way to communicate to durable objects (DO) is via fetch, requiring internal routing/handling of requests inside the DO, as well as building/passing the request in from a Worker or other DO in the first place.
 On top of that, there are a couple steps to even get the instance "stub" to work with in the first place, before you can call `fetch` on it.

 IttyDurable offers a shortcut.